-Cleaning and sanitization will be increased throughout the Magic Kingdom with Cast Members passing through every area more often than before.
-Also, guests will be required to practice distancing while waiting in line for the attractions and in all public spaces.
+Cleaning and sanitization have been increased throughout the Magic Kingdom with Cast Members passing through every area more often than before.
+Also, guests are no longer required to practice distancing while waiting in line for the attractions and in all public spaces.

 Read our post on all the New Changes and Safety Measures at Disney World which explains them all in more detail.

 The overall guest capacity for Disney’s Magic Kingdom has been reduced, meaning fewer people can enter the parks each day compared to normal park capacities.
 This has been increasing recently, however.

 The maximum capacity for the Magic Kingdom is approximately 100,000 people, and right now the park capacity is more than 50%.
 50% means attendance of around 50,000 guests at this time, but it’s probably closer to 80-90% based on how full the park feels.

 The plan is to keep slowly increasing Disney World theme park capacity and eventually bring it back up to normal levels.

 Before you go to the Magic Kingdom, it’s important to know that not everything is open at this time.
 Some of the attractions, entertainment, and restaurants will remain closed during this reopening phase.